 As of publishing, this ticket option is available through September 30, 2020.

 Where to Buy Discounted Disney Tickets

 Traveling Mom recommends Get Away Today for discounted Disney tickets and vacation packages.
 Not only does the company have the lowest prices, but it also offers a best price guarantee.
 If you ever find park tickets cheaper, Get Away Today won’t just match the price, the company will beat it.
+If you want to know what it would cost to go to Disney World they are happy to provide you with a free quote.
 Read our full review of Get Away Today here.

 Also, we’re happy to share that Get Away Today is offering to hold your vacation for just $175 down!
 Better yet, the final payment is due just seven days before you go.
 So put your next Disney vacation on layaway and have fun planning your next trip!

 In addition, think about whether you want to park hop.
 Park hopper tickets are good at all four theme parks.
 If you’re really ambitious, that means you can spend the morning at, say, Animal Kingdom, the afternoon at Hollywood Studios, have dinner at EPCOT, then head to Magic Kingdom for the late night fireworks.

 Park hopper ticket pricing can be complicated, too.
 It changes based on how many days you’re buying.
 For example, in June 2020, a one day park hopper ticket started at $174 for anyone ages 10 and up.
 If you’re lucky enough to spend 10 days at the Most Magical Place on Earth, park hopper ticket prices started at just $61 per day per person, or $610/person for the entire 10 days.

 However, booking a Disney vacation in 2020 will cost you more as Park Hopper and Park Hopper Plus options are both increasing by just over $30 per ticket as of June 2020.